nikitaiavdeev/Axis/README.md

-# Axis: Cross-Section Analysis Tool
+# Section: Cross-Section Analysis Tool

-Axis is a standalone static Svelte application designed to create, manipulate, and analyze cross-sections.
+Section is a standalone static Svelte application designed to create, manipulate, and analyze cross-sections.
 The app provides detailed calculations for area, centroid, and moments of inertia.
 It also supports importing surfaces from .IGES and .STEP file formats for enhanced flexibility.

 ## Features